 Doxie Scot (Dachshund & Scottish Terrier Mix): Info, Pictures, Characteristics & Facts

 What do you get when you combine the Dachshund and the Scottish Terrier?
 An adorable and outgoing hybrid that goes by the name of Doxie Scot and brings the best of both parents into one little dog.
-The Dachshund is a high-spirited, friendly, and intelligent dog, and the Scottish Terrier is independent, feisty, and confident.
-These two personalities give us a mixed breed that is active, happy, and with a dash of stubbornness.
+The Dachshund is high-spirited, friendly, and intelligent, and the Scottish Terrier is independent, feisty, and confident.
+These two personalities give us a mixed breed that is active and happy and has a dash of stubbornness.

-The Doxie Scot’s appearance will depend on which parent it takes after the most.
-The Dachshund can be a standard (8 to 9 inches) or miniature (5 to 6 inches) in size and has a smooth, longhaired or wirehaired coat.
-The Doxie Scot will inherit a similar textured coat in black, tan, white, brown, red, golden, and gray.
-The Doxie Scot’s body is small to medium-sized with short legs, and longish body (although not as long as its Dachshund parent), and its ears are usually long and floppy.
+The Doxie Scot’s appearance will depend on which parent they take after the most.
+The Dachshund can be standard (8 to 9 inches) or miniature (5 to 6 inches) in size and have a smooth longhaired or wirehaired coat.
+The Doxie Scot can inherit a similar textured coat in black, tan, white, brown, red, golden, or gray.
+Their body is small to medium sized, with short legs and a longish body (though not as long as their Dachshund parent), and their ears are usually long and floppy.

 Doxie Scot Puppies